browser-antipharming/lilahadeline/README.md

 - 👋 Hi, I’m @lilahadeline
 - 👀 I’m interested in ... coding, reading, and my family!
-- 🌱 I’m currently learning ... basic coding, AP Euro History, Algebra 1, and (hopefully) advanced literature :)
+- 🌱 I’m currently learning ... basic coding, some game dev, and literature (kind of) :)
 - 💞️ I’m looking to collaborate on ... literally anything within my skills
-- 📫 How to reach me ... in my email (lilahadeline@gmail.com) or my instagram (I'm not a millenial I swear) @lilah_adelime
+- 📫 How to reach me ... in my email (lilahadeline@gmail.com)

 <!---
 lilahadeline/lilahadeline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.